polakowo/datadocs/docs/big-data/wide-column-stores.md

 - Decentralized peer-to-peer architecture (no master assignment)
     - Employs a peer-to-peer distributed system across homogeneous nodes.
     - The data is distributed among all nodes in the cluster.
-- A cluster contains one or more datacenters.
+- A cluster contains one or more datacenters (e.g. AWS-EAST vs AWS-WEST)
 - Datacenter is a virtual or physical collection of related nodes.
     - Replication is set by datacenter.
 - Node is where the data is stored.